transducens/demint/README.md

 ```

 **Get RAG data about the sentences**

+Indexes RAG data related to the extracted errors (by default from `cache/explained_sentences/`) and stores all the information (by default in `cache/rag_sentences/`) with the same name in JSON format.
 ```bash
 # Get RAG (Retrieval-Augmented Generation) data for each sentence
 # From cache/explained_sentences/ to cache/rag_sentences/